Cap of maintenance: Confusion with "Muscovy hat"

-A number of English cities and towns refer to the use of a "cap of maintenance" as worn by a ceremonial officer, most usually a swordbearer.
+Several English cities and towns refer to the use of a "cap of maintenance" as worn by a ceremonial officer, most usually a swordbearer.
 These are based most often on a design worn by the swordbearer of the Lord Mayor of the City of London.
 However, this item is called by the City of London authorities a "Muscovy hat" and is a historic reference to the medieval trade with the Baltic.
-In the 17th and 18th centuries a Muscovy hat was sometimes depicted above the coat of arms of the City of London, in place of the more conventional helm and crest of a dragon's wing charged with a red cross.
+In the 17th and 18th centuries, a Muscovy hat was sometimes depicted above the coat of arms of the City of London, in place of the more conventional helm and crest of a dragon's wing charged with a red cross.

-The confusion as to nomenclature stems from references in early borough charters granting the right to the use of a ceremonial sword which often mentioned in addition the right to a cap of maintenance.
+The confusion as to nomenclature stems from references in early borough charters granting the right to the use of a ceremonial sword which is often mentioned in addition to the right to a cap of maintenance.
 However, this was intended to mean that in civic processions a cap of maintenance should be carried along with the sword (and mace), signifying that the mayor was the sovereign's representative.
 The correct form of use can be seen at the State Opening of Parliament, where it is carried alongside the Sword of State in front of the monarch.
-It would be quite improper for a commoner to actually wear it.
+It would be quite improper for a commoner to wear it.

 Variants

-In many English towns where the privilege of a sword was granted by the Crown (for example York, Bristol, Coventry, Lincoln, Newcastle upon Tyne, Norwich, Worcester, Hereford, Exeter and Hull) the swordbearer wears a variant of the City of London Muscovy Hat, although some wear other sorts of eccentric headgear which they mistakenly also call a "cap of maintenance".
+In many English towns where the privilege of a sword was granted by the Crown (for example York, Bristol, Coventry, Lincoln, Newcastle upon Tyne, Norwich, Worcester, Hereford, Exeter, and Hull) the swordbearer wears a variant of the City of London Muscovy Hat, although some wear other sorts of eccentric headgear which they mistakenly also call a "cap of maintenance".
 However, the 'grant' is a grant of arms and a heraldic charge rather than an actual object.

 City of York usage

-The City of York claims to possess an original medieval cap of maintenance, which is kept and displayed in the Mansion House; whatever its origin, it is in fact a "Bycocket" or "Robin Hood" style of cap with ermine trimmings forming into a split peak at the back and was copied from an heraldic drawing and not from a genuine cap of maintenance.
+The City of York claims to possess an original medieval cap of maintenance, which is kept and displayed in the Mansion House; whatever its origin, it is, in fact, a "Bycocket" or "Robin Hood" style of the cap with ermine trimmings forming into a split peak at the back and was copied from a heraldic drawing and not from a genuine cap of maintenance.
 Caps of this style are still worn by the York Swordbearers.

 The City of York claims the grant of a cap of maintenance from the Yorkist King Richard III (1483–1485) and incorporates this into its coat of arms as a quasi-crest but reverses it so that the tail or peak faces to dexter (viewer's left), thus further compounding the confusion.